-Alternative High School
+Alternative Middle School

-The Alternative School program is available to Ninth (9)- Twelfth (12) grade students who have need of a setting different than the regular high school environment.
+The Alternative School program is available to secondary grade students who have need of a setting different than the regular Middle School environment.
 Students attending the Alternative School must abide by all rules and regulations which apply to the Hobbs Schools.
-This school is organized so that a student works on individual needs.
-The educational atmosphere present at the Alternative School is very conducive to helping individuals develop effective habits so they can be successful students.
-If a parent has an interest in their child attending this school, contact should be made with the HHS principal.
-The Alternative Learning Center is a highly structured educational program designed to assist mostly secondary students who have gotten behind in school and/or are having difficulties in the regular school environment.
-The school is highly individualized, self-contained, and includes a special design for concentration, speed, and completion.
+This school is organized so that a student works on individual needs as determined by diagnostic testing.
+The educational atmosphere present at the Alternative School is very conducive to helping an individual develop effective habits so they can be successful students.
+If a parent has an interest in their child attending this school, contact should be made with the principal of the school in which that student attends.

+The Alternative Learning Center is a highly structured educational program designed to assist secondary students who have gotten behind in school and/or are having difficulties in the regular school environment.
+The school is highly individualized, self-contained, and includes a special design for concentration, speed and completion.